Having a dive computer will free you from having to worry about calculations of your nitrogen levels using complicated dive tables.

-There’s one more element you need to look for while selecting a dive watch if you plan to dive with nitrox i.e. the nitrox compatibility.
-Look out for nitrox integrated watches and see if the dive watch is compatible enough to operate with nitrox or not.
+There’s one more element you need to look for while selecting a dive watch if you plan to dive with nitrox.
+Look for nitrox integrated watches and see if the dive watch is compatible to operate with nitrox or not.

 5. A Data Transferring Option Is An Added Bonus

-Many advanced dive watches are created with the feature of transferring the dive data to the computer.
-Divers can connect their computer watches with the regular computers and transfer all the data of their dives so that they can maintain a record of all the previous and future dives.
+Many advanced dive watches are created with the feature of transferring the dive data to your computer or the “cloud”.
+Divers can connect their computer watches with desktop of laptop computers and transfer all the data from their dives so that they can maintain a record of all their previous and future dives.

 The data transfer system that is incorporated in the dive watch saves the dives in the form of graphs which shows the depth of the dive and the total time of each dive.
-Not only the time and depth but few modern dive watches can also download the ascent rate data, the percentage of nitrogen and the amount of air consumed by the diver.
+Not only the time and depth but most modern dive computers can also download the ascent rate data, the percentage of nitrogen and the amount of air consumed by the diver.